 - Select “Complete Master Promissory Note” - Select “Subsidized/Unsubsidized” and follow the prompts.

-If you have “need-based” eligibility, and requested student loans on your FAFSA and the GRCC Supplemental Financial Aid Application, we will automatically calculate your “need-based” loan eligibility.
-However, if you do not have “need-based” eligibility, you must fill out GRCC’s Federal Direct Loan Worksheet for an unsubsidized loan.
+If you have need-based eligibility, and requested student loans on your FAFSA and the Green River Supplemental Financial Aid Application, we will automatically calculate your need-based loan eligibility.
+However, if you do not have need-based eligibility, you must fill out Green River’s Federal Direct Loan Worksheet for an unsubsidized loan.
 On the worksheet you will provide information and the amount you’d like to borrow for the academic year.
 After your file has been reviewed, a confirmation will be sent to you showing the loan amounts approved for each quarter and the estimated disbursement dates.
-Please remember these are only “estimated” disbursement dates.
+Please remember these are only estimated disbursement dates.